warthmann/QTLseqr/README.md

 * QTL-seq (deltaSNP index)
 * G’

-QTLseqr, can import and filter SNP data, calculate SNP distributions, relative allele frequencies, G’ values, log10(p-values) and the corresponding thresholds for statistical significance.
+QTLseqr can import and filter SNP data, calculate SNP distributions, relative allele frequencies, G’ values, log10(p-values) and the corresponding thresholds for statistical significance.
 When using QTLseqr please make sure you also cite the publications that first described the respective